callumlocke/radixer/README.md

 Use the module as a **constructor** to get a custom radixer, using whatever character set you want.

-The more characters you provide, the shorter the strings will be.
+The more characters you provide, the shorter your strings will be.

 ```js
 var Radixer = require('radixer');